nickbrandt/GitLab/doc/development/stage-group-dashboards.md

 ![Metrics panels](img/stage_group_dashboards_metrics.png)

-Most of the metrics displayed in the panels are self-explanatory in their title and nearby description, but please note the following:
+Although most of the metrics displayed in the panels are self-explanatory in their title and nearby description, note the following:

 - The events are counted, measured, accumulated, then collected, and stored as [time series](https://prometheus.io/docs/concepts/data_model/).
 The data are calculated using statistical methods to produce metrics.
 It means that metrics are approximately correct and meaningful over a time period.
 They help you have an overview of the stage of a system over time.
 They are not meant to give you precise numbers of a discrete event.
 If you need a higher level of accuracy, please look at another monitoring tool like [logs](https://about.gitlab.com/handbook/engineering/monitoring/#logs).
 Please read the following examples for more explanations.
 - All the rate metrics' units are `requests per second`.
 The default aggregate time frame is 1 minute.
 For example, a panel shows the requests per second number at `2020-12-25 00:42:00` is `34.13`.
 It means at the minute 42 (from `2020-12-25 00:42:00` to `2020-12-25 00:42:59` ), there are approximately `34.13 * 60 = ~ 2047` requests processed by the web servers.